rkalaniNV/Automodel/docs/guides/pipelining.md

 Pipeline parallelism addresses these challenges by splitting a model's layers across different devices and processing them in a pipelined fashion.
 Each device processes a different stage of the model, enabling training of models that wouldn't fit on a single device while maintaining high GPU utilization through overlapped computation.

-AutoPipeline is NeMo AutoModel's high-level pipeline parallelism interface that makes implementing pipeline parallelism as simple as data parallelism.
+AutoPipeline is NeMo AutoModel's high-level pipeline parallelism interface specifically designed for HuggingFace models, making pipeline parallelism as simple as data parallelism.
 Built on PyTorch's native `torch.distributed.pipelining`, AutoPipeline provides seamless pipeline parallelism support for any HuggingFace decoder-only causal language model with minimal code changes.

+For custom models and more granular control, the functional API in `nemo_automodel.components.distributed.pipelining.functional` provides modular, accessible building blocks that can be used with any PyTorch model architecture.

-This guide walks you through the complete process of using AutoPipeline for pipeline-parallel training.
+This guide walks you through the complete process of using AutoPipeline for HuggingFace models and the functional API for custom models.
 You'll learn how to configure pipeline stages, integrate with existing training workflows, optimize performance, and combine pipeline parallelism with other parallelization strategies.

 :::{important}
 Before proceeding with this guide, please ensure that you have NeMo AutoModel installed on your machine.